I’ve always believed being beautiful would promise love and a life with less heartache.

-Though I still struggle with confidence issues, I am certain, that my particular parts when photographed in the right light, at certain angles, with the help of a talented team of hair and makeup, along with a great stylist, and with a little retouching…will most likely look great.
+Sure I still struggle with confidence issues, though I’m pretty certain, that my particular parts when photographed in the right light, at certain angles, with the help of a talented team of hair and makeup, along with a great stylist, and with a little retouching…will most likely look good.

 I’m also confident that I can get guys similar to my dad to notice me.
-Since I was quite young, I’ve enjoyed attention many might consider offensive.
+Since I was quite young, I’ve enjoyed attention many could consider offensive.

 When I was 13, an ‘older’ man (a guy in his twenties) approached me and my friend, Susie, at a café while we were visiting Dad in New Orleans.